US climate pledge faces test in Senate with global impact

 If Biden’s package passes, its impact boosting clean energy sources and technologies will mean the U.S. likely will just miss, by 5%, Biden’s target of halving fossil fuel emissions by the end of this decade — more precisely and wonkily, of halving the amount of carbon dioxide that the U.S. is pumping out by 2030 compared with 2005 levels.

-That’s according to modeling by researchers at Princeton University and elsewhere, climate scientist and energy analyst Zeke Hausfeather explained.
+That’s according to modeling by researchers at Princeton University and elsewhere, climate scientist and energy analyst Zeke Hausfather explained.

 But if Biden’s bill fails in Congress, the United States likely will fall shy of its emission-cutting promise by much more, by 20%, the academic modeling shows.

-Market forces making renewable energy ever cheaper would help carry the United States a lot of the way regardless, Hausfeather said.
+Market forces making renewable energy ever cheaper would help carry the United States a lot of the way regardless, Hausfather said.

 The United States over time is the world’s biggest emitter of the coal, natural gas and oil fumes that are altering the atmosphere and heating the Earth.
 China, with its dependence on coal-fired power plants, is the biggest emitter currently, and the U.S. No. 2.
 India, with its booming population and coal dependence, is poised to overtake both in coming decades.

-Note: This story was first published November 20, 2021.
-It was updated on November 23, 2021, to correct the spelling of the name of a climate and energy analyst.
-It is Zeke Hausfather.